mikkleini/rplidar.net/README.md

 I took Python RPLidar implementation as a reference in some places: https://github.com/Roboticia/RPLidar

+Otherwise it's based on the [Slamtech Interface Protocol and Application Notes for A series](https://www.slamtec.com/en/Support#rplidar-a-series).

 It supports commands:
  - Get info
  - Get health